vivekdogra02/Algo-cast/README.md

 # algo-cast

-# Algorithms and Data struture with interview questions
+# Algorithms and Data structure with interview questions